ArmDeveloperEcosystem/kubearchinspect/README.md

 At present the tool will show an error if it cannot connect to the repository for an image for any reason.
 This could include:

-* Authentication failure
+- Authentication error
-* Communication error
+- Communication error
-* Image no longer available
+- Image not found
+- Unknown error, run in debug mode for more info -d

 ## Private Registry Authentication